MiguelCastillo/bit-runner/README.md

 ### Summary
 bit runner's primary goal is to executes tasks.
-But the pipeline that executes these tasks is optimaized to reduce I/O operations by piping data from one task to another.
+But the pipeline that executes these tasks is optimized to reduce I/O operations by piping data from one task to another.

 So, what is a task?
 A task is a sequence of *actions* that are executed to process your assests. *You* define what these actions are.
 An action can be to simply add `use strict;` to your JavaScript.